CurveDocs/curve-docs/docs/block-oracle/LZBlockRelay.md

 <h1>LZBlockRelay</h1>

-The `LZBlockRelay` contract is a cross-chain block hash relay built on LayerZero’s messaging protocol.
-It is designed to be deployed on multiple EVM-compatible chains alongside the `BlockOracle` and `MainnetBlockView` contracts.
-Its primary function is to facilitate secure, decentralized relay of recent Ethereum mainnet block hashes to other chains, enabling cross-chain state proofs and trust-minimized interoperability.
+The `LZBlockRelay` contract is a cross-chain block hash relay built on LayerZero’s messaging protocol, designed for deployment on multiple EVM-compatible chains alongside the `BlockOracle` and `MainnetBlockView` contracts.
+Its core function is to securely and efficiently relay recent Ethereum mainnet block hashes to other chains, enabling trust-minimized cross-chain state proofs and interoperability.

-The contract supports two main operational modes:

-- **Read-enabled chains:** Can directly request (`lzRead`) block hashes from `MainnetBlockView` on Ethereum mainnet and broadcast the results to other chains.
-- **Broadcast-only chains:** Can only receive block hash broadcasts from read-enabled chains.

-Upon receiving a LayerZero message (`lzReceive`), the contract verifies the message source, commits the block hash to the local `BlockOracle`, and, if appropriate, rebroadcasts the hash to additional chains.
-All LayerZero peer and channel configuration is owner-controlled, and only trusted peers should be set to prevent malicious message injection.
+Operating in two modes — **read-enabled** (which can request and broadcast block hashes) and **broadcast-only** (which only receives broadcasts) — the contract verifies incoming LayerZero messages, commits block hashes to the local `BlockOracle`, and, when appropriate, rebroadcasts them to additional chains.
+All LayerZero peer and channel configurations are owner-controlled to ensure only trusted sources are permitted, supporting robust, decentralized, and secure cross-chain communication.

-**Key Features:**

-- Secure, threshold-based block hash relay across chains
-- LayerZero-based cross-chain messaging and peer management
-- Owner-controlled configuration for read channels, peers, and oracle assignment
-- Permissionless fee quoting and state views for integration and monitoring
-- Designed for integration with Curve’s cross-chain oracle and state proof infrastructure

 ???+ vyper "`LZBlockRelay.vy`"
     The source code for the `LZBlockRelay.vy` contract can be found on [:material-github: GitHub](https://github.com/curvefi/blockhash-oracle/blob/main/contracts/messengers/LZBlockRelay.vy).
 The contract is written using [Vyper](https://github.com/vyperlang/vyper) version `0.4.3`.